 Are You Really Managing Your Hospitality Workers’ Safety?

-As of the 10th of November, 134 Australian workers have died on the job this year.
+Tragically, 200 workers were fatally injured at work in 2023, compared to 195 in 2022, according to Safe Work Australia’s Key Work Health and Safety Statistics Australia 2024.
 Employing people in restaurants, hotels and pubs can prove to be a surprisingly dangerous work environment.
 The industry often hires young workers, or employees in their first role – think dishhands, waiters, bar tenders and cashiers – so many in the industry are inexperienced.

 The hospitality industry also experiences very high staff churn, with people employed part time, and working weekends or late nights.
 This can present serious work safety risks, so it’s crucial that potential hazards are properly identified and managed.
 As an employer, you are responsible for providing a safe workplace, along with the necessary training and instruction.